fokamo/mass_spec/README.md

 Mass Spectrometer simulator for Physics project

-Run by executing runner.py, or by calling runner.main() Several classes could potentially be used elsewhere; consult docstrings for their files Dependent on pygame.
+Run by executing runner.py, or by calling runner.main()

+Several classes could potentially be used elsewhere; consult docstrings for their files.

+Dependent on pygame.